 As the atoll is open to the north, we were partially exposed to the swells, so were gently rocked to sleep.

 In the morning, we headed toward Maui, keeping all eyes focused 360 degrees for more whales.
 We werenít disappointed.
 Along the way to Lahaina, we stopped along the coast for some snorkeling and lunch.
 We arrived at Lahaina in the late afternoon, and found no available dockage in the tiny harbor.
 No Hurry and Gauguin anchored in the designated area outside the breakwater, while Naia proceeded a little farther north to a mooring belonging to a friend of Ryanís.
-Due to the size of the dinghies, it was necessary to make two trips.
+Due to the size of the dinghies, it was necessary to make two trips. except Gauguinís had an electric motor with no way to recharge it, so the entire crew crammed into the dinghy for every trip.
 It was a bit of an adventure with the slight swell, but we made it.
 Wednesday evening we had a group dinner at the Lahaina Fish Company, one of the best restaurants on the island.
 The service was excellent and no one was disappointed.

 Thursday was a layover day so people could explore the history of Lahaina, the first capital of a unified Hawaii under King Kamehameha.
 Several on Miaís boat did a historic walking tour, others just strolled around and window and souvenir shopped.
 All went to see the famous banyan tree, probably the largest youíll ever see (itís the largest in the US).
 When planted in 1873 it was a mere eight feet tall.
 Itís now over sixty feet tall, covers two-thirds of an acre, and has rooted into sixteen major trunks.
 Most gathered for dinner at Cheeseburger in Paradise.
 Yes, itís the name of a restaurant.
 No, itís not related to Jimmy Buffett, except for defending a lawsuit from Buffett Incorporated over the name.
 They won, with the stipulation that they would not open any more restaurants using that name (they also own one on Oahu).Off we went on Friday morning to Kaunakakai on the south side of Molokai.
 Molokai is probably best known for the colony that Father Damien built to treat leprosy (now called Hansenís disease).
 Another lovely day in paradise, with more spectacular whale sightings.
 At one point, several whales put their side fins straight up in the air, almost in unison, so that it looked like a synchronized swimming contest.
 Along the way, Naia stopped at a cove on Maui, near where they had been moored, for a little swimming.
 They all heard the whalesí songs by floating perfectly still.
 Mary Ann says it was one of the "top five moments of my life!"